-October 15th, 2012 by Richard Chart, Founder and EVP Product Management
+October 15th, 2012 by Richard Chart, Co-Founder and EVP Product Management

 The European edition of VMworld kicked off last week in beautiful Barcelona with the traditional Partner Day on Monday.
 For me, this is a time about to really concentrate on new innovations around how we tie together with VMware to deliver more value and differentiation in the market.
 One of the most intriguing parts of the day came from Deep Bhattacharjee’s session “Cloud Infrastructure Platform Services”.
 The session title may have been a little bland, but fortunately the content was anything but.